rougier/matplotlib-tutorial/README.rst

    earth.drawcoastlines(color='0.50', linewidth=0.25)
    earth.fillcontinents(color='0.95')

-The `earth` object will also be used to translate coordinate quite automatically.
+The `earth` object will also be used to translate coordinates quite automatically.
 We are almost finished.
 Last step is to adapt the rain code and put some eye candy: